-The new North-South line (Noord-Zuidlijn) can be useful to city visitors with stops at Central Station, Rokin, Vijzelgracht, De Pijp and Europaplein (RAI).
+The North-South line (Noord-Zuidlijn) can be useful to city visitors with stops at Central Station, Rokin, Vijzelgracht, De Pijp and Europaplein (RAI).
 It has reduced journey times, particularly on routes where trams were in use beforehand.

 The 9.7km line was under construction between 2003 and 2018 and cost €3.1 billion.

 All of the M52 stations feature some form of artwork.
-For example the Flyways birds on the platform at Noord, the 7 Gates brickwork scupture at Noorderpark, the tiled walls and historic artefacts on display at Rokin and the light installation Ramses Shaffy, Lifelines at Vijzelgracht.
+For example the Flyways birds on the platform at Noord, the 7 Gates brickwork sculpture at Noorderpark, the tiled walls and historic artefacts on display at Rokin and the light installation Ramses Shaffy, Lifelines at Vijzelgracht.